Barlby Primary School is a 1.5 form entry primary school with up to 45 places available in each year group (50 in Reception). We also have a nursery.

 Our admission criteria is as follows;

-- Children of members of staff
+- Children of a permanent member of the school staff.

 Our Foundation Stage operates a free flow system for part of the day, when the children can access outdoor learning and the 2 reception classrooms as well as the nursery class.
 Our outdoor environment offers the children freedom to explore, use their senses, and be physically active.
 The outdoors offers all sorts of wonderful possibilities for messy play, we therefore like you to provide spare clothes and wellies (labelled with name) in order to facilitate this.